mdolab/pyoptsparse/paper/paper.md

 ## Support for multiple optimizers
 pyOptSparse provides built-in support for a number of popular proprietary and open-source optimizers.
 Different optimizers typically have different requirements for formulating the optimization problem, such as constraint ordering, specification of equality constraints, and the sparse matrix format used to specify the constraint Jacobian.
-However, this is all handled automatically by the various optimizer wrappers.
+However, thankfully this is all handled automatically by the various optimizer wrappers within pyOptSparse.
 By isolating the optimization problem definition from the optimizer, the user is able to easily switch between different optimizers applied to the same optimization problem.
 In fact, the user has to change only a single line of code to switch to another optimizer.